Blackstone Mortgage Trust Inc. (BXMT) Shares Decline Despite Market Challenges

-The stock price of Blackstone Mortgage Trust Inc. (NYSE: BXMT) has plunged by -2.54 when compared to previous closing price of 17.34, but the company has seen a -9.14% decline in its stock price over the last five trading sessions.
+The stock price of Blackstone Mortgage Trust Inc. (NYSE: BXMT) has dropped by -1.54 compared to previous close of 17.51.
+Despite this, the company has seen a fall of -3.58% in its stock price over the last five trading days.
 Barron’s reported on 09/12/22 that KKR and Blackstone REITs to Benefit From the Credit Slowdown, Analyst Says

 Is It Worth Investing in Blackstone Mortgage Trust Inc. (NYSE: BXMT) Right Now?

-Blackstone Mortgage Trust Inc. (NYSE: BXMT) has a price-to-earnings ratio that is above its average at 11.78x. and a 36-month beta value of 1.37.
-Opinions on the stock are mixed, with 3 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”
+Blackstone Mortgage Trust Inc. (NYSE: BXMT) has a higher price-to-earnings ratio of 12.01x compared to its average ratio, and the 36-month beta value for BXMT is at 1.38.

 Sponsored